St. Patrick’s Cathedral will hold funeral for NYPD Officer Jason Rivera, slain in Harlem shootout

 The wake for Officer Jason Rivera is slated to take place Thursday afternoon inside the historic Midtown house of worship with a funeral Friday morning, sources familiar with the planning said Sunday.

-Rivera, 22, was shot dead on Friday, and his partner, Wilbert Mora, critically wounded, by an armed ex-con after the killer’s mother called 911 asking for help.
+Rivera, 22, was shot dead on Friday, and his partner, Wilbert Mora, critically wounded, by an armed ex-convict after the alleged killer’s mother called 911 asking for help.

 After Rivera’s death, Police Benevolent Association President Patrick Lynch asked the public to attend his funeral to “send a message” that hurting a police officer won’t be tolerated.